Chart Color Schemes

 Population growth drivers in Fitzroy are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-By Nov 2025, the estimated population of the Fitzroy (Vic.) statistical area (Lv2) was around 12,578.
-This reflected an increase of 2,147 people since the 2021 Census, which reported a population of 10,431.
-The change was inferred from AreaSearch's estimation of the resident population at 11,984 following examination of ABS's latest ERP data release in June 2024 and an additional 281 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 8,920 persons per square kilometer, placing it in the top 10% nationally according to AreaSearch.
-The Fitzroy (Vic.)
-(SA2) experienced a growth rate of 20.6% between the 2021 Census and Nov 2025, exceeding both national (9.7%) and state averages.
-Overseas migration contributed approximately 87.0% of overall population gains during this period.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Fitzroy's population is estimated at around 12,578 as of Feb 2026.
+This reflects an increase of 2,147 people (20.6%) since the 2021 Census, which reported a population of 10,431 people in the suburb of Fitzroy (Vic.).
+The change is inferred from the resident population of 11,984 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 281 validated new addresses since the Census date.
+This level of population equates to a density ratio of 8,920 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Fitzroy's 20.6% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch's projections for the Fitzroy (Vic.)
-(SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, a significant population increase is forecasted for the Fitzroy (Vic.)
-(SA2), with an expected expansion of 5,220 persons by 2041.
-This reflects a gain of 36.8% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of statistical areas analysed by AreaSearch is forecast, with the suburb of Fitzroy (Vic.) expected to expand by 5,220 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 36.8% in total over the 17 years.

 Frequently Asked Questions - Population